AiFxApp/tall-stack-v1.0.0-darkmode/README.md

 * Auth: login/register
 * Debug Bar by Barryvdh <a href="https://github.com/barryvdh/laravel-debugbar">
+* AND a few components added to the build for your coding pleasure 😁♾️

 # Dark Mode Added to Build
 * see `dark-mode-set up guide.md` on a working method I used -- happy to share these notes.